SammanthaR/SQL-PMO-Project/README.md

 **SQL PMO Project – Portfolio Management Database**

-This project demonstrates end‑to‑end SQL skills using a realistic Project Management Office (PMO) dataset.
+This project demonstrates end‑to‑end SQL capabilities using a realistic Project Management Office (PMO) dataset.
-It includes database design, DDL, DML, indexing, and analytical SQL queries used for portfolio reporting.
+It includes full database design, Data Definition Language (DDL), Data Manipulation Language (DML), indexing, and advanced analytical SQL used for enterprise‑grade portfolio reporting.

+The goal of this project is to simulate how a real PMO manages projects, resources, financials, and health metrics — and how SQL powers the insights behind executive dashboards.

+**Purpose of This Project**

+This repository serves as a **complete SQL portfolio project** demonstrating:

+- Real‑world PMO data modeling
+- Enterprise‑style SQL analytics
+- Clean, maintainable SQL architecture
+- A realistic dataset large enough to show complexity
+- Skills directly applicable to data engineering, BI, and analytics roles

+It is designed to be both a **learning tool** and a **portfolio showcase**.

+This project is fully functional and ready for use, extension, or integration into BI dashboards.

 **Project Structure**
 ```